unboxed/unboxed.co/source/blog/2016-01-15-lift-digital.md

 ![Lift](http://i1291.photobucket.com/albums/b548/grammccram/Screen%20Shot%202016-01-15%20at%2015.59.05_zpsp7tqcuq2.png)

 Many growing small businesses in the UK need to ease cash flow quickly - but it needs to be cost effective and sustainable over time.
-LIFT is an online invoice financing solution, connecting SMEs to ‘self serve’ invoice financing directly from their existing online accounting software account, like Xero.<br/>
+LifT is an online invoice financing solution, connecting SMEs to ‘self serve’ invoice financing directly from their existing online accounting software account, like Xero.<br/>
 <br/>

 # What LifT does for small businesses